App manifest attribute reference

 health-check-interval

-The health-check-interval attribute specifies the amount of time in seconds between starting individual health check requests for HTTP and port health checks.
+The health-check-interval attribute specifies the time in seconds between starting individual health check requests for HTTP and port health checks.
+The default value is 30.

 For example: